Exercising The Auto-Renewal Clause in the BPOA Lease

 -

-The tenant (or City) may pursue civil penalties, including damages, attorney’s fees, and other costs of enforcement
+The tenant or the City may seek civil penalties, damages, attorney’s fees, and other costs of enforcement

-As of December 2024, Berkeley’s Rent Ordinance was amended by Measure BB, which eliminated “refusal to sign a lease” as a valid ground for eviction.
-So even if a tenant opts out of auto-renewal and doesn’t leave, the tenancy simply becomes month-to-month, and you cannot evict for failing to renew.
+Post Measure BB Reminder: As of December 2024, Berkeley’s Rent Ordinance (as amended by Measure BB) no longer allows eviction for refusal to sign a new lease.
+Therefore, if a tenant opts out of renewal and remains in place, the tenancy continues on a month-to-month basis, and you cannot evict them for failing to renew.